-TCU's roster of rejects looking like one of the nation's best heading into rivalry game vs. Texas
+TCU's roster of 'rejects' looking like one of the nation's best heading into rivalry game vs. Texas

 There isn't a single starter on TCU's defense that had a Texas offer.
 But let's not pick on the Longhorns here.
 Only one defensive starter, former four-star defensive tackle Corey Bethley, could even be described as highly recruited.
 Here's the unit the best defensive coach in the Big 12 wanted on his side:

-DE, Ben Banogu -- transfer from Louisiana-Monroe
+- DE Ben Banogu -- Transfer from Louisiana-Monroe

-DT, Terrell Cooper -- No power five offers
+- DT Terrell Cooper -- No Power Five offers

-LB, Ty Summers -- Committed to TCU only after decommitting from Rice as a quarterback
+- LB Ty Summers -- Committed to TCU only after decommitting from Rice as a QB

-LB, Arico Evans -- Only other Big 12 offers were Kansas and Texas Tech
+- LB Arico Evans -- Only offers from Kansas and Texas Tech in Big 12

-LB, Garret Wallow -- Louisiana native that LSU didn't recruit
+- LB Garret Wallow -- Louisiana native that LSU didn't recruit

-CB, Jeff Gladney -- No power five offers
+- CB Jeff Gladney -- No Power Five offers

-CB, Julius Lewis -- No Big 12 offers
+- CB Julius Lewis -- No Big 12 offers

-S, Niko Small --No Big 12 offers
+- S Niko Small -- No Big 12 offers

-S, Innis Gaines -- Only other power five offer was Arkansas
+- S Innis Gaines -- Only other Power Five offer was Arkansas

-S, Ridwan Issahaku -- Georgia native with no other power five offers
+- S Ridwan Issahaku -- Georgia native with no other Power Five offers

 The offensive side of the ball has a little bit more star power, but even that group only has three starters who actually had Texas offers.